 We've told UFO stories, identical triplets stories, before-and-after building renovation stories and beyond – so many great tales and characters and legends have come to light throughout the life of this company.
 And some of the best insight comes from within.

 One of the most fun projects on our plate has been interviewing longtime McMenamins employees about their stories – nothing is off limits.
 (Well, that's not entirely true; some stuff is better left off the record.)
-Below are excerpts from interviews with Jon Sokol (Marketing) and John Richen (Breweries).Read More
+Below are excerpts from our interview with John Richen (Breweries).Read More

 As we've mentioned here before, many of the guestrooms at the Kennedy School are in the process of being renamed for people who attended the school, taught there, or otherwise had an influence in the school's history – such as Ron the Painter.